Competitor Keyword Targeting in Google Ads

 Competitor keyword targeting is one of the most effective, and also one of the trickier, ways to bring in high-intent traffic.

-Just as you're watching your Google Ads competitors' campaigns, they are likely watching yours too.
+Just as you're watching your competitors in the auction, they are likely watching you too.
 What's worse, Google limits how much competitive data you can access, so you won't always have the full picture.

-Book a free strategy call and we’ll take a look at what your competitors are targeting and show how to steal conversions from people searching for their brand! .
+Book a free strategy call and we’ll take a look at what your competitors are targeting and show you how to win more conversions from people searching for their brand.

 Template question